Started September 26, 2021

 Moa is an emulator/simulator for computers using various 68000 and Z80 CPUs and peripherals.
 The original idea was to emulate the computer I had built as part of the Computie project.

-Currently it can simulate Computie (68000) and the TRS-80 Model I (Z80), and I'm working on supporting the Macintosh 512k is partially implemented but the ROM still wont boot.
+Currently it can simulate the Sega Genesis, Computie (68000), and the TRS-80 Model I (Z80).
+Support for the Macintosh 512k is partially implemented but the ROM still wont boot.

-For more detail, check out this post about how I started the project: Making a 68000 Emulator in Rust
+For more details on how it works, check out this post about how I started the project: Making a 68000 Emulator in Rust

 For Computie, it can do everything the 68k-SMT board can do, including run the monitor program and load the Computie OS kernel and boot it from the CompactFlash card.
 To run it:

 It will open two PTYs: one for the serial terminal, and one for the SLIP

 connection.
 Once open, it will try to launch both

 separate process and connect to the Computie PTY.
 It will also launch

 slattach with the associated setup commands to create the SLIP device on the

 host, and set up host routing.
 The exact commands in